jpferrierjr/AIResumeBuilder/readme.md

+## NOTE: This implementation has been deprecated with by my new version.
+This is a bit sloppy and slapped together quickly.
+My new version is __currently__ private but implements a more object-oriented approach to simplify the problem.

 # Resume Builder

 This software is meant to be a free alternative to the standard paid AI Resume builders.
 The trade-off, at this current point in time, is that the LLM and BERT models are run locally.
 So, this requires a decent computer for good results.
 The general bare-minimum requirements are as follows